x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/perform-G-Suite-migration.md

 All of the procedures in this article assume that your Office 365 domain has already been verified and your TXT records have been set up.
 For more information see [Set up your domain (host-specific instructions)](https://docs.microsoft.com/office365/admin/get-help-with-domains/set-up-your-domain-host-specific-instructions).

+   > [!NOTE]
+   > G Suite migration is not currently available for Office 365 US Government GCC High or DoD.

 ## Overview of the process

 Before beginning your migration, please review the following diagrams to understand how a G Suite staged migration works.
 The diagrams show how a fictitious company named Fabrikam, Inc., with the domain name *fabrikaminc.net* performed their migration.